Tuesday, February 3, 2026

 Thursday, December 25, 2025

-RBA: TAIGA FLYCATCHER in Vancouver - Dec 25/25-Jan 4th/26
+RBA: TAIGA FLYCATCHER in Vancouver - Dec 25/25-March 3/26

 Map to original location HERE

-The bird continues HERE by the Aquatic centre and last seen HERE in Hornbeam Trees along Beach Ave as of 4:10pm and has been viewed by multiple observers.
+The bird continues HERE by the Aquatic Centre and last seen HERE in Hornbeam Trees along Beach Ave as of 4:10pm and has been viewed by multiple observers.

 This is a first record for BC and Canada.